stub42/layer-snap/README.md

 If your charm needs to control installation, update and removal of snaps itself then do not declare the snaps in layer.yaml.
 Instead, use the API provided by the `charms.layer.snap` Python package.

+### Details

+In the example layer.yaml above, each snap to install is declared as an entry in the snap layer options mapping.
+Each of these entries is itself a mapping, with a number of optional keys.
+Most of the keys correspond to `snap install` command line options.

+* channel (str) - The channel to use instead of `stable`.
+Defaults to `stable`.
+                  Ignored if the snap is being installed from a Juju resource.
+* devmode (bool) - Install with non-enforcing security.
+* jailmode (bool) - Override a snap's request for non-enforcing security
+* revision (str) - Install the given revision of a snap.
+Has no effect if the snap is being installed from a Juju resource.
+* force_dangerous (bool) - Install the snap even if it is unverified and could be dangerous.
+Implicitly set if the snap is being installed from a Juju resource.

+The other key is `connect`, which declares the `snap connect` commands to run to connect the snap's plugs to suitable slots.
+Each entry is a two element list, with the first item being the plug name and the second the target snap and slot name.
+The connections are made after all snaps have been installed, so you do not need to worry about installation order.

 ## Usage